 Innuendos aside, size matters a heck of a lot when it comes to figuring out how to market computer services.

-Typically, look for small companies that have somewhere between 10 and 50, and sometimes as high 50 to 100 employees, 10 to 100 workstations, multiple servers, and multiple locations.
+Typically, look for small companies that have somewhere between 10 and 50, and sometimes as high as 50 to 100 employees, 10 to 100 workstations, multiple servers, and multiple locations.

 Generally, the more sophisticated the IT needs are and the more dependent the company is on IT, the better quality of client it is going to be for your firm.
-This is because the company’s leaders understand what IT can do for their business and they realize it’s only going to get better from there.
+This is because the company’s leaders understand what IT can do for their business, and they realize it’s only going to get better from there.
 That’s where you come into play.

 In terms of annual revenue, look for companies with anywhere from $1 million to $20 million in annual revenue.
-If you do business in Pounds, Euros, Francs, or Rands, obviously you want to convert to your local currency equivalent.
+If you do business in Pounds, Euros, Francs, or Rands, obviously, you want to convert to your local currency equivalent.

 In many cases, when it comes to renting lists from mailing list companies, you can even target by the estimated number of PCs.

 You can again look at the number of locations and the number of servers that the company has and you want to make sure that there is a strong need for IT services on an outsourced basis.